apache/airflow-site/landing-pages/site/content/en/blog/airflow-1.10.10/index.md

 ### Use Airflow RBAC UI
 Airflow 1.10.10 ships with 2 UIs, the default is non-RBAC Flask-admin based UI and Flask-appbuilder based UI.

-The Flask-AppBuilder (FAB) based UI is allows Role-based Access Control and has more advanced features compared to the legacy Flask-admin based UI.
+The Flask-AppBuilder (FAB) based UI allows Role-based Access Control and has more advanced features compared to the legacy Flask-admin based UI.
 This UI can be enabled by setting `rbac=True` in `[webserver]` section in your `airflow.cfg`.

 Flask-admin based UI is deprecated and new features won't be ported to it.
 This UI will still be the default